People

 Jillian R. Scheer, PhD, is a licensed counseling psychologist, an Assistant Professor in the Department of Psychology at the University of Rhode Island, and Director of the Minority Stress & Trauma (MST) Lab.
 Dr. Scheer is also a research affiliate at the Center for Interdisciplinary Research on AIDS at the Yale School of Public Health.

 Dr. Scheer earned a Ph.D. in counseling psychology from Boston College and completed a predoctoral clinical internship at Mount Sinai St. Luke’s/West Hospital in New York City.
 Dr. Scheer also completed an NIMH T32 postdoctoral fellowship in psychiatric epidemiology at the Yale School of Public Health.
-Dr. Scheer is the author of over 80 peer-reviewed publications.
+Dr. Scheer is the author of 93 peer-reviewed papers and book chapters.
 Dr. Scheer’s research has been supported by grants from NIAAA, NIMHD, the William T. Grant Foundation, and the American Psychological Foundation.
 Dr. Scheer’s work has been recognized through several awards (e.g., NIMHD Research Institute Scholar, NIH Office of Research on Women’s Health).

 Graduate Students